Last updated on May 20, 2026

 Mad Ratter

 Goblins and rats go together like chocolate and popcorn.
-They’re not a traditional combination, but it can work.
+Theyโ€™re not a traditional combination, but it can work.
 Mad Ratter can help boost your rat army by giving you two rat tokens.
 However, the value is capped by the mana value and the low stats of this card.

-#14.
+#26.
 Prince Imrahil the Fair

 Prince Imrahil the Fair

-#13.
+#22.
 Jace, Arcane Strategist

 Jace, Arcane Strategist

 Jace is always about drawing cards and controlling the game.
 Jace, Arcane Strategist helps to pump creatures and draw cards, with the intent of making them unblockable later.
-The value isn’t quite there with the 6-mana-value and only triggers when drawing your second card each turn instead of whenever you draw.
+The value isnโ€™t quite there for the cost, and it only triggers on your second draw, not the first.

-#11.
+#16.
 Gixian Puppeteer

 Gixian Puppeteer

-Gixian Puppeteer is a decent card for draw decks, but it’s honestly a worse version of Sheoldred, the Apocalypse.
-If you can build some protection or remove most of your opponent’s threats, this card can help close out the game.
-I just don’t think it’s valuable enough to play in the middle part of the game.
+Gixian Puppeteer might be a worse version of Sheoldred, the Apocalypse, but it's not fair to compare every 4-mana black creature to that powerhouse.
+If you can hold up some protection or remove most of your opponentโ€™s threats, this card can help close out the game.
+I just donโ€™t think itโ€™s valuable enough to play in the middle part of the game.

-#10.
+#9.
 Zimone and Dina

 Zimone and Dina

-#9.
+#8.
 Gavi, Nest Warden

 Gavi, Nest Warden

 Gavi, Nest Warden is a wonderful commander for those with a preference for cycling.
-This card and the cycle ability work for making sure you trigger the draw a second card effect on each turn, not just yours.
-Plus, who doesn’t love a cat dinosaur?
+This all makes it easy to draw a second card on each turn.
+Plus, who doesnโ€™t love a cat dinosaur?

-#5.
+#6.
 The Council of Four

 The Council of Four

-#4.
+#5.
 Irencrag Pyromancer

 Irencrag Pyromancer

 Irencrag Pyromancer is the deadly force behind a draw deck.
 If you can survive the early turns of a game, this card helps you to control the board.
-Drawing cards, countering spells, and dealing three damage to any target is a solid way to control the game.
+Drawing cards, countering spells, and dealing 3 damage to any target is a solid way to control the game.

 #3.
 Alandra, Sky Dreamer